bczsalba/asztal/README.md

    `echo "alias asztal='cd $HOME/asztal && python3 asztal.py'" >> $HOME/.bashrc && bash`
  - or on MacOS add a desktop shortcut:
    ```
+   # The default terminal app on MacOS doesn't have GPU acceleration, so the animations
+   # might look laggy.
+To avoid this you can download a terminal like Kitty and set
+   # it default.
+   #
    # create 'shortcut' icon
    echo -e '#!/bin/bash\npython3 $HOME/asztal/asztal.py' >> $HOME/Desktop/asztal.command
    # make executable // will need administrator password